-Reason: To conserve protected species and allow the LPA to discharge its duties under the Conservation of Habitats and Species Regulations 2017 (as amended), the Wildlife & Countryside Act 1981 (as amended) and s17 Crime & Disorder Act 1998.
+Reason: To conserve protected and Priority species and allow the LPA to discharge its duties under the Wildlife & Countryside Act 1981 (as amended), s40 of the NERC Act 2006 (as amended) and s17 Crime & Disorder Act 1998.

-4. PRIOR TO ANY WORKS ABOVE SLAB LEVEL: BIODIVERSITY ENHANCEMENT STRATEGY
+4. PRIOR TO ANY WORKS ABOVE SLAB LEVEL AND CONCURRENT WITH RESERVED MATTERS: BIODIVERSITY ENHANCEMENT STRATEGY

-"Prior to any works above slab level, a Biodiversity Enhancement Strategy for protected, Priority and threatened species, prepared by a suitably qualified ecologist in line with the recommendations of the Ecological Impact Assessment (Lizard Landscape Design and Ecology, March 2025), shall be submitted to and approved in writing by the local planning authority.
+"Prior to any works above slab level and concurrent with reserved matters, a Biodiversity Enhancement Strategy for protected, Priority and threatened species, prepared by a suitably qualified ecologist in line with the recommendations of the Ecological Impact Assessment (The Ecology Co-op, March 2025), shall be submitted to and approved in writing by the local planning authority.